Ideas for student projects

 I am a tenured associate professor in dynamic game theory and coordinator of team Dynamic Game Theory within the Department of Data Science & Knowledge Engineering, Maastricht University (for information about the group, click here).
-My main interests lie in dynamic noncooperative game theory (originally especially Stackelberg and inverse Stackelberg games and development of theory of Stackelberg evolutionary games, nowadays any differential games; I even deal with some discrete-time dynamics), optimal control theory, and their application in solving complex problems (e.g. in mathematical biology, swarm robotics, and transport).
+My main interests lie in dynamic noncooperative game theory (originally especially Stackelberg and inverse Stackelberg games and development of theory of Stackelberg evolutionary games, nowadays any differential games; I even deal with some discrete-time dynamics), optimal control theory, and their application in solving complex problems (e.g. in cancer biology, mathematical biology, swarm robotics, and transport).
 I have been developing rigorous analytical methods and compare them with results of numerical computations and simulations.

 In optimal control, I am currently focusing on problems that might have nonsmooth and even discontinous solutions of associated Hamilton-Jacobi-Bellman-Isaacs equation.
 To solve such problems, methods of generalized characteristics and/or viscosity solution approach have to be applied.
 Known methods have to be often extended/adjusted if the problem of interest has a relatively high dimension.